PONG in a chip

 1970s and early 1980s: Mattel Intellivision, Bally Astrocade, Magnavox Odyssey^2

 (also known as Videopac in Europe), etc...
-But this was another story.
+But this is another story.

 Faced to all these facts, GI